View all speakers

 Laís Carvalho is a Developer Advocate & Growth Marketing at Pydantic, where she works on Logfire and the Pydantic ecosystem.
 She previously championed Kedro at QuantumBlack (McKinsey) and Quansight.
 Her throughline: making complex developer tools feel approachable.
 She's currently pursuing a postgraduate in Innovation and Enterprise Development at Trinity College Dublin.
 An EuroPython Society Fellow and 2025 PSF Community Service Award recipient, Laís has served on the boards of EuroPython and Python Ireland, and co-founded HumbleData — a nonprofit mentoring underrepresented minorities in Python and Data Science.
 She advocates for monitoring tools that help developers sleep better at night and believes diverse teams build better systems.
 Outside of tech, you'll find her experimenting with watercolour painting or on an improv stage.

-Beyond print() Debugging: Observability for Django apps
+Beyond print(): Observability to debug you Django apps

 Talk